NatLabRockies/OpenStudio-HPXML-Calibration/docs/search_config.md

 The calibration process utilizes a genetic algorithm.
 The configuration file includes parameters that allow users to tune the genetic algorithm for optimal performance.

 - **population_size**: Defines the number of candidate solutions in each generation.
 A larger population increases diversity and enhances the search, but require more computational resources.
-Very small populations can reduce the genetic algorith's ability to explore the solution space, potentially preventing it from finding the optimal solution.
+Very small populations can reduce the genetic algorithm's ability to explore the solution space, potentially preventing it from finding the optimal solution.
 - **generations**: Specifies the maximum number of iterations the algorithm can perform.
 Increasing this value allows more opportunities for improvement, but leads to longer runtimes.
 The calibration process will terminate early if a solution that meets the user's acceptance criteria is found before reaching this limit.
 - **mutation_probability**: Determines the likelihood of random changes being introduced in offspring.
 Higher mutation rates encourage exploration of new solutions but may destabilize good candidates.
 - **crossover_probability**: Specifies the probability that two parent solutions will combine to produce a child.
 Higher crossover rates encourage the exploitation of good solutions; however, excessive rates may reduce overall diversity.